vincrichard/EfficientPS/README.md

 # Efficient PS

-Disclaimer: This is a personal project, where I recorded Efficient PS in a month.
+Disclaimer: This is a personal project, where I recoded Efficient PS in a month.
 Feel free to use my code.
 Note that the authors also shared their code.